Justicesibisi/Justicesibisi/README.md

 - 🌍 Based in **Johannesburg, South Africa**
 - 👋 Hi, I’m **@Justicesibisi**
 - 👀 Interested in **web app, desktop app, and game development**
-- 🌱 Currently learning and **finishing up the ALX Software Engineering course**
+- 🎓 Graduate of [ALX Software Engineering](https://savanna.alxafrica.com/certificates/ZF7RYhNzTE) & IT Varsity Full Stack Development
 - 🎓 [**Oracle Certified Java Associate**](https://catalog-education.oracle.com/ords/certview/sharebadge?id=4DE99607708FDA23C97D14833BAB8B86667BAACE6D6A7174910D8AA94AE711E2)
 - 🤝 Looking to **collaborate on web development projects**
 - 📫 Reach me at [justicesibisi@outlook.com](mailto:justicesibisi@outlook.com) or on [LinkedIn](https://www.linkedin.com/in/justice-sibisi-547017141/)

-Certified as an Oracle Certified Associate, Java SE 8 Programmer, and a graduate of the ALX Software Engineering program, I bring technical proficiency in Java, JavaScript, Shell scripting, and Git.
-My previous experience in finance and customer service has helped me develop strong problem-solving abilities, effective communication, and a deep understanding of user needs—skills I now apply to software development.

-I am passionate about creating efficient, scalable solutions and eager to tackle new challenges that allow me to grow professionally.
-I look forward to contributing to dynamic teams and continuously enhancing my technical expertise in the tech industry.
+---

+I'm a passionate software developer based in Johannesburg, South Africa, with a keen interest in building web, desktop, and game applications.
+As a proud graduate of ALX Software Engineering and IT Varsity Full Stack Development, and an Oracle Certified Java Associate, I've developed a strong foundation in both back-end and front-end technologies.

+My stack spans Laravel, Java, .NET, Javascript, Shell scripting, and more.
+I love tackling complex problems and creating efficient, scalable solutions.
+My background in finance and customer service has sharpened my problem-solving, communication, and empathy for users—skills I bring into every project.

+I'm always eager to collaborate on exciting web projects, learn new technologies, and grow alongside dynamic teams.
+Let's build something awesome together!

 ---